-Big Data, Big Data analytics, Data acquisition, Data analysis, Data Analytics, data architecture, Data Area, Data classification, Data compression, Data conversion, Data Deduplication, Data Deduplication Software, Data destruction, Data File Utility, Data governance, Data integration, Data integrity, Data Junction, Data Loss Prevention, Data management and storage, Data management tools, Data marts, Data migration, Data Mining, Data mining/analysis, Data modeling, Data quality, Data quality management, Data Queue, Data reduction, Data Replication, Data Retention Policy, Data scientist, Data strategy, Data structures, Data synchronization, Data Tables, Data transfer, Data Transfer Function, Data Transformation Services, Data Types, data visualization, Data warehouse, Data warehouses, Data warehousing, Data warehousing applications, Data warehousing/Business intelligence, Data/Application Integration, Master data management, MDM VIEW ALL TAGS
+Big Data, Big Data analytics, Data acquisition, Data analysis, Data Analytics, data architecture, Data Area, Data classification, Data compression, Data conversion, Data Deduplication, Data Deduplication Software, Data destruction, Data File Utility, Data governance, Data growth, Data integration, Data integrity, Data Junction, Data Loss Prevention, Data management and storage, Data management tools, Data marts, Data migration, Data Mining, Data mining/analysis, Data modeling, Data quality, Data quality management, Data Queue, Data reduction, Data Replication, Data Retention Policy, Data scientist, Data structures, Data synchronization, Data Tables, Data transfer, Data Transfer Function, Data Transformation Services, Data Types, data visualization, Data warehouse, Data warehouses, Data warehousing, Data warehousing applications, Data warehousing/Business intelligence, Data/Application Integration, Master data management, MDM VIEW ALL TAGS

 From a testing perspective, if a PC has 2 NIC's, each configured for a different subnet, does traffic actually cross the LAN since each unique MAC is represented by a unique IP according to its ARP cache?
 Would not the destination network need to be resolved by a router?
 I guess a better question...

 I just want to know what the effect will be, if I use different wire patterns on network cables instead of using the U.S. standard cabling?
 Will it affect the flow of data when transferred through network?